fusioncharts/dev_centre_docs/exporting-charts/using-fusionexport/sdk-api-reference/c-sharp.md

 _**Type:** Boolean_

 This enables header in the exported PDF file.
-When the value of this property is set to `true`, following components will be added in the header automatically:
+When the value of this property is set to `true`, the following components will be added in the header automatically:

 1. `title` : Left aligned
 2. `url` : Right aligned